jewettaij/dlpdb/README.md

 A collection of tiny scripts to help automate the process of downloading and extracting coordinates, sequences, and secondary-structure information from a large number of PDB files.
-(Details below.)

 These scripts were originally used to extract coordinates and estimate force-field parameters for coarse grained models of biomolecules